GeoscienceAustralia/dea-coastlines/README.md

 **License:** The code in this repository is licensed under the [Apache License, Version 2.0](https://www.apache.org/licenses/LICENSE-2.0).
 Digital Earth Australia data is licensed under the [Creative Commons by Attribution 4.0 license](https://creativecommons.org/licenses/by/4.0/).

-**Product description and metadata:** For the most up-to-date information about this product, visit the offical [Geoscience Australia DEA Coastlines product description](https://cmi.ga.gov.au/data-products/dea/581/dea-coastlines-landsat)
+**Product description and metadata:** For the most up-to-date information about this product, visit the official [Geoscience Australia DEA Coastlines product description](https://cmi.ga.gov.au/data-products/dea/581/dea-coastlines-landsat)

 **Contact:** For assistance with any of the Python code or Jupyter Notebooks in this repository, please post a [Github issue](https://github.com/GeoscienceAustralia/DEACoastlines/issues/new).
 For questions or more information about this product, sign up to the [Open Data Cube Slack](https://join.slack.com/t/opendatacube/shared_invite/zt-d6hu7l35-CGDhSxiSmTwacKNuXWFUkg) and post on the [`#dea-coastlines`](https://app.slack.com/client/T0L4V0TFT/C018X6J9HLY/details/) channel.